© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Piddle Wood, 530m north east of Gate Barn is a scheduled monument protected by Historic England under reference 1015901.
 View the official record →

-Bowl barrow in Piddle Wood, 530m north east of Gate Barn, is a Bronze Age burial monument located in Dorset.
+Bowl barrow in Piddle Wood is a Bronze Age burial mound situated approximately 530 metres north east of Gate Barn in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015901.

 Bowl barrow in Piddle Wood, 530m north east of Gate Barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015901.